Campagna T-Rex: History

 From 1994 to 2000, the T-REX was only available in Quebec, but since the early 2000s it has been sold in the rest of Canada and the United States.
 In June 2004, the company was facing financial difficulties, and it granted an exclusive worldwide licence to manufacture and sell the T-Rex to T-Rex Vehicles Inc. Due to this arrangement, the company claims that production costs have been reduced by 20% without much difficulty.

 In 2001, the T-REX entered the U.S. market, including California CARB certification by 2002.

 Since July 2009, the company has 23 employees producing two to three T-REX vehicles per week.

 As of 2016, the T-REX was still in production, and since 2011 the company also offered the V13R.
 Most sales are in Quebec, Canada, and the biggest export market has been the Middle East.

 Engines

-Examples of different engines employed in the Campagna T-Rex vehicle.
 Over the course of its production these are some of the different engines that have been used.